 I finished watching the video and shook my head.
 Disappointing.
-My performance was good, but not great.
-I could do better and I knew it.
-Several members of the audience expressed positive feedback to me afterward, but the camera told the truth.
-There were issues that needed attention.
+My performance was good but not great.
+I could do better, and I knew it.
+Several audience members expressed positive feedback to me afterward, but the camera told the truth.
+Some issues needed attention.
 It was May 2018.
 I served as emcee at an industry conference the month before.
 We recorded the entire event.
-I watched the videotape in order to evaluate my performance and identify ways to improve.
-I cringed at what I saw.
+I watched the videotape to evaluate my performance and identify ways to improve.
+It was not good.
 I kept doing something weird with my mouth.
 It looked like I was chewing gum even though I wasn’t.
-Sure hope no one noticed that quirk.
+I sure hope no one noticed that quirk.

 Why I wrote this billboard

 I like rock-n-roll band documentaries.
-I have watched many about my favorite bands to include the Beatles, Rolling Stones, Led Zeppelin, Clash, Queen, and U2.
-If there is one common theme it is that none of them were famous when they began.
-All of them started out as nobodies.
+I have watched many of my favorite bands, including the Beatles, Rolling Stones, Led Zeppelin, Clash, Queen, and U2.
+If there is one common theme, it is that none of them were famous when they began.
+All of them started as nobodies.
 They worked their way up the ladder by practicing, performing, and improving.
-I wrote this billboard as a reminder that I will need to do the same if I want to be outstanding at public speaking.
+I wrote this billboard as a reminder that I must do the same to be outstanding at public speaking.
 It is going to take time and effort.
 Overnight success is the exception, not the norm.

-You have to keep practicing to gain greatness
+You have to keep practicing to become great.

 The Beatles were not famous when they started.
 They are one of the greatest rock bands of all time.
-In the 1960s they created many awesome albums and too many great songs to list here.
+In the 1960s, they created many fantastic albums and too many great songs to list here.
 How did the Beatles get so good?
 They practiced their craft.
-The Beatles went to Hamburg Germany and played many concerts there.
-They improved with all that practice and learned how to write better songs in the process.
+The Beatles went to Hamburg, Germany, and played many concerts there.
+They improved with all that practice and learned how to write better songs.
 I have found the same to be true for my skills.
-The more I practice the better I get.
-If I am going to become a great public speaker I need to put in the reps.
+The more I practice, the better I get.
+If I am going to become a great public speaker, I need to put in the reps.

 The Clash is another band that was bad when they started.
-In fact, they were awful.
-Barely could play their instruments, much less write a good song.
+They were awful.
+The Clash barely could play their instruments, much less write a good song.
 They improved with each album.
 By the third one, London Calling, they produced a masterpiece.
 The same could be said of U2.
 It took them three albums before they achieved greatness with War.
-They continue producing awesome albums to this day.
+They continue producing incredible albums to this day.
 They have gotten better with time.
 I hope to do the same thing.

 How I incorporated this board into my life

 I decided to put in the extra effort to get a lot better at public speaking.
-I completed training, continued practicing, and hosting events.
+I completed training, continued practicing, and hosted events.
 Although it seems slow – I am making progress.
-I served as emcee for an event last month and it went really well.
+I served as emcee for an event last month, which went well.
 I guess all that practice is starting to pay off.
-Who knows – maybe one day I will put on a performance like the one the band Queen did at Live Aid.
+Who knows – maybe one day I will perform the one the band Queen did at Live Aid.
 It was epic.
-Funny thing – Queen performed the best that day because they had played in stadiums before.
+Queen performed the best that day because they had played in stadiums before.
 Almost none of the other bands had.

 What about you?

 Are you putting in the effort to become great one day?
 Riley – are you hustling at practice and getting into shape to play college soccer?
-Gavin – are you practicing your guitar and studying so that you are successful at college?
+Gavin, are you practicing your guitar and studying so that you can be successful at college?
 I hope so.
 All that investment will pay off in the long run.

 Make the most of every performance.
 The great bands started out playing in clubs and dive bars